dami-portfolio/wordle-stats/README.md

 The output is some basic statistics for each user.

 ## Getting Started
-Either docker or python3 has to be installed on your machine
+Either docker or python has to be installed on your machine

 ## Executing project

 ### Python3 version
 From the command line, run
-`python3 wordle_stats.py`
+`python wordle_stats.py`

 ### Docker version
 Docker has to be running on your machine.
 Then execute the following commands